CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Method

-\paragraph{\textbf{Targets.}}To train MatchNet, we need to label pairs of detected lanes and GT lanes as positive and negative.
+To train MatchNet, we need to label pairs of detected lanes and GT lanes as positive and negative.
 This process includes two steps.
-First, we use the classical cost function \ref{costfunction} to determine if a match is plausible.
+First, we use the classical cost function presented in Eq. \ref{eq:costfunction} to determine whether a match is plausible.
 Then, we further validate the match by considering the loss produced by CLRNet as valuable feedback for the pair match.
-In other words, a pair of GT prediction is considered as a match only when two conditions are met: 1) the classical cost function, $C_{ij}$ \ref{costfunction}, indicates a positive match between the prediction $i$ and the GT $j$ lane.
-2) The loss function calculated by CLRNet $L_{ij}$ for that specific pair should be lower than a predefined threshold $t_{L}$.
-Only when both conditions are satisfied. the match considered valid and marked as a positive match in the GT data for MatchNet.
+In other words, a pair of GT prediction is considered as a match only when two conditions are met: 1) the classical cost function, $C_{ij}$ (Eq. \ref{eq:costfunction}), indicates a positive match between the prediction $i$ and the GT $j$ lane.
+2) The loss function calculated by CLRNet $ \mathcal{L}_{ij}$ for that specific pair should be lower than a predefined threshold $t_{L}$.
+Only when both conditions are satisfied, the match is considered valid and marked as a positive match in the GT data for MatchNet.